Assigning and Scheduling Generalized Malleable Jobs under Subadditive or Submodular Processing Speeds: Introduction

 A frequently used model for capturing parallelization in scheduling, including many of the aforementioned examples, is that of \emph{malleable} or \emph{moldable} jobs~\citep{du1989complexity}.
 At a conceptual level, a malleable job can be assigned to an arbitrary subset of the available machines to be processed \emph{non-preemptively} and in \emph{unison}, i.e., with the same starting and completion time on each of the allocated machines.
 Importantly, the malleable scheduling model allows the scheduler to decide on the degree of parallelization for each individual job by choosing the set of machines to which it is assigned, in contrast to non-malleable parallel machine models in which each task is assigned to a single machine.

 In this work, we study a new generalized model of malleable scheduling that significantly goes beyond the identical machine setting that has been predominantly studied in literature before.
-We show that, under natural discrete concavity assumptions on the functions determining the processing speed of machine sets, increasingly strong approximation results can be obtained for this generalized model.
-When processing speeds are \emph{fractionally subadditive}, we show how the task of finding a \emph{schedule} of small makespan can be approximated by the significantly simpler task of finding an \emph{assignment} of jobs to machine sets.
-We further provide efficient approximation algorithms for this latter assignment problem, under slightly stronger assumptions.
-Specifically, we provide an constant approximation for the case of \emph{matroid ranks}, and a logarithmic approximation for the case of \emph{submodular} processing speeds.
+We show that, under natural discrete concavity assumptions on the functions determining the processing speed of machine sets (subadditivity, fractional subadditivity, submodularity, matroid ranks), increasingly strong approximation results can be obtained for this generalized model.
+Our first main result shows how the task of finding a \emph{schedule} of small makespan can be approximated by the significantly simpler task of finding an \emph{assignment} of jobs to machine sets.
+We further provide efficient approximation algorithms for this latter assignment problem, which via the first result also translate into approximation algorithms for the scheduling problem (see \cref{table:summary} for a summary of the resulting approximation factors).
 Finally, we demonstrate the applicability of our approach in a computational study for this latter heuristic and the aforementioned assignment-to-schedule transformation.